-The State is allocating \$12,500,000 for economic revitalization.
+The State is not allocating \$12,500,000 funds for economic revitalization at this time.
 The Restore Riverview Project, while primarily a project supporting housing recovery, could potentially create jobs in the Clendenin community.
 Given the extraordinary remaining unmet need within the housing sector and the vulnerabilities of the impacted communities, the State is prioritizing the provision of safe, decent, and affordable housing to its most impacted and distressed communities.
-The State will reassess its unmet needs for housing and propose economic revitalization activities if reasonable.
+If additional CDBG-DR funds are made available in the future, Tthe State will reassess its unmet needs for housing and propose economic revitalization activities if reasonable.